 This year, you can visit Father Christmas, view an enchanted forest light projection on the Nimb hotel's facade, and wonder at the festive illuminations on the lake.

 Along with the beauty of the park and all its decorations, there are also plenty of things to do as well as that all important meeting with Santa.

-You can watch a performance of The Snow Queen ballet in Tivoli’s Concert Hall, which features a set and costumes designed by Denmark’s Queen Margrethe.
+You can watch a ballet performance of The Nutcracker in Tivoli’s Concert Hall, which features costumes designed by Denmark’s Queen Margaret.

-Or you can decorate your own honey cake heart, baked onsite using honey from the bees that live in the park.
-There are lots of tasty treats to enjoy in Tivoli’s village too, and Æbleskiver, a traditional Danish donut, fried in butter is a must.
+There are also lots of tasty treats to enjoy in Tivoli’s village - Æbleskiver, a traditional Danish donut fried in butter, is a must.

-After you’ve filled up on pastries, you can enjoy one of the many bands performing live sets and don’t forget, as it’s an amusement park, there’s over thirty rides to go on too.
+After you’ve filled up on pastries, you can enjoy one of the many bands performing live sets and don’t forget, as it’s an amusement park, there are over 30 rides to go on too.

 Watch the video above to see Christmas at Tivoli in action.